 The study was conducted using a correlation/ descriptive research design (qualitative) because of the nature of variables that were at hand to produce data for qualitative analysis and allow simultaneous description of views, perceptions and beliefs at any single time (White, 2000).
-This was selected to relate the determinants of teacher motivation and academic performance of pupils in U.P.E schools of Central division in Mityana District between 1991-2014 to be able to establish a relationship between the independent variable as teacher motivation and pupils' academic performance as the dependent variable.
+This was selected to relate the determinants of teacher motivation and academic performance of pupils in U.P.E schools of Baitambogwe sub-county in Mayuge District between 1991-2014 to be able to establish a relationship between the independent variable as teacher motivation and pupils' academic performance as the dependent variable.